knkrn5/Programming-Concepts/py/oopsinpy.md

 > ## **Constructor in py⬇️**

-Types of constructors: - **python does not support any defualt constructor**, we have write the constructor explicitly
+Types of constructors: - **python does not support any defualt constructor**, we have write the constructor explicitly. but incase if we are uing pydantic in python then the **Pydantic will automatically create a default constructor(all arg constructor)**

 1. **No-Arg/parameterless Constructor: -**

-2. **Parameterized Constructor: -**
+2. **All arg Constructor: -** _This is defualt in python pydantic_
+3. **semi-Parameterized Constructor: -**

 > ### Private Constructor in py⬇️